 I talk a lot.
 Mostly this is a good thing.

-They are called Jellybeans because they are meant to be small, bite size, sweet things that won’t fill you up.
+Why are they called Jellybeans?
+It is because they are meant to be small, bite size, sweet things that won’t fill you up.
 They are the sort of podcast you might listen to for the last few minutes of your commute to work because your brain cannot take in any more hardcore medical education.
-I listen to the “Gobbet-o-pus” podcast by Mark Crislip for this purpose. http://www.edgydoc.com Hilarious!
+I listen to the “Gobbet-o-pus” podcast by Mark Crislip for this purpose. www.edgydoc.com Hilarious!

 They were picked up by the rather impressive Mike Cadogan @sandnsurf and he publishes them on http://www.lifeinthefastlane.com (probably the best free medical education resource in the world) While LifeInthefastlane is really, really good it is but a small part of an amazing and anarchic movement in medicine called #FOAMed (Free Open Access Medical education) No one owns #FOAMed